GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/01_introduction.rst

 Where ``geminiconda`` is the name of the conda environment where DRAGONS should be installed.
 If you have an error message, make sure:

-    1. You have Conda properly installed;
+    - Conda is properly installed;

-    2. You have a conda environment called ``geminiconda`` (or whatever is the name of your conda environment);

-    3. `AstroConda <https://astroconda.readthedocs.io/>`_ is configured and
-    installed within the conda environment.
+    - A Conda Virtual Environment is properly created and is active;

-    4. `DRAGONS <https://dragons.readthedocs.io/>`_ is configured and installed within the conda environment.
+    - AstroConda (STScI) is properly installed within the Virtual Environment;

+    - DRAGONS was successfully installed within the Conda Virtual Environment;

 .. _download_sample_files: